bteapot/Toast/README.md

 ## License

-SectionedTVC is available under the MIT license.
+Toast is available under the MIT license.
 See the LICENSE file for more info.